 To reach the vertex from any given node, a set of links need to be traversed.
 This set of links constitutes a path to the vertex node.
-In the connectivity graph, the best hop to take to reach a certain unit is computed based on shortest path that exists between the unit and the vertex.
-This process of calculating the shortest path starts at the node in question.
-The directional arrows indicate the links which comprise a valid path from the node in question to the vertex node.
-Edges with no imposed directions are bidirectional.
-For any given node, the only links that come into the picture for computing the shortest path are those that are in the set L{UL} associated with every node.
+In the connectivity graph, the best hop to take to reach a certain unit is computed based on the shortest path that exists between the unit and the vertex.
+This process of calculating the shortest path, from the node to the vertex, starts at the node in question.
+The directional arrows indicate the links, which comprise a valid path from the node in question to the vertex node.
+Edges with no imposed directional constraints are bi-directional.
+For any given node, the only links that come into the picture for computing the shortest path are those that are in the set L{UL} associated with any of the nodes in a valid path.

-The algorithm proceeds by recursively computing the shortest paths to reach the vertex node, along every valid link (L{UL}) originating at every node which falls within the valid path.
+The algorithm proceeds by recursively computing the shortest paths to reach the vertex node, along every valid link (L{UL}) originating at every node that falls within the valid path.
 Each fork of the recursion keeps track of the nodes that were visited and the total cost associated with the path traversed.
 This has two useful features -

 - (a) It allows us to determine if a recursive fork needs to be sent along a certain edge.
-If this feature were missing, we could end up in an infinite recursion in some cases. - (b) It helps us decide on the best edge that could have been taken at the end of every recursive fork.
+If we do not keep track of the nodes that were visited, we could end up in an infinite recursion where we revisit the same node over and over again. - (b) It helps us decide on the best edge that could have been taken at the end of every recursive fork.

-Thus say in the connectivity graph of Figure 4.2.2 we are interested in computing the shortest path to SSC-B from the vertex.
+For example in the connectivity graph of figure 4.3 we are interested in computing the shortest path to SSC-B from the vertex.
 This process would start at the node SSC-B. The set of valid links from SSC-B include edges to reach nodes a, SC-3 and SSC-D. At each of these three recursions the paths are reflected to indicate the node traversed (SSC-B) and the cost so far i.e 4,5 and 6 to reach a, SC-3 and SSC-B respectively.
 Each recursion at every node returns with the shortest path to the vertex.
 Thus the recursions from a, SC-3 and SSC-D return with the shortest paths to the vertex.
-This added with the shortest path to reach those nodes, provides us with the means to decide on the shortest path to reach the vertex, which in this case happens to be 5.
+This along with the shortest path to reach those nodes, provides us with the means to decide on the shortest path to reach the vertex.